NacroKill/dmel-ercc-diff/README.md

 ********** Weekly Report of this PSC project at the end of README.md **********

-Using Drosophila melanogaster spike-in data to refine diferential expression algorithms.
+Using Drosophila melanogaster spike-in data to refine differential expression algorithms.

 2015/03/12 - HOZ